wurstscript/WurstScript/manual.md

 ## Static Elements

-You can declare variables and functions as "static" by writing the keyword "static" in front of the declaration.
+You can declare variables and functions as _static_ by writing the keyword "static" in front of the declaration.
 Static variables and functions belong to the class whereas other elements belong to instances of the class.
 So you can call static functions without having an instance of the class.